Housing Reviews 2014: Schapiro

 - The 05/07 line has walk-through doubles on every floor, but they’re awkwardly shaped, and cumulatively about 210 sq. ft.
 Also, RIGHT behind the elevator shaft.

-- Doubles: Are available even to unlucky sophomores.
-Same for the walkthroughs ~10/3000
+- Doubles are available even to unlucky sophomores.
+Same for the walkthroughs ~10/2800

-- Singles: Cut-off will likely land somewhere in the last bunch of rising Juniors. ~20/2800
+- The cut-off for singles will likely land somewhere in the last bunch of rising Juniors. ~20/1900

 - If you need to preserve personal space with a single, Schapiro is a great option for rising Juniors, comparable to Broadway.
 But don’t come here expecting the open-door friendliness of John Jay single living.
 Schapiro residents tend to be much more distant.